 Oklahoma City National Memorial and Museum

-On the morning of 19 April 1995, the Alfred P. Murrah Federal Building was bombed by Timothy McVeigh, killing 168 people.
-Today, where the building once stood, the memorial and museum honour the victims, survivors and rescue workers of the Oklahoma City Bombing.
+On the morning of 19 April 1995, Timothy McVeigh killed 168 people when he bombed the Alfred P. Murrah Federal Building.
+Where the building once stood stands the Oklahoma City National Memorial & Museum, honouring the victims, survivors, and rescue workers of the Oklahoma City Bombing.
 The outdoor memorial features symbolic elements including a reflecting pool and a field of empty chairs.
-It was designed to be a haven for those seeking comfort and serenity.
+It is designed as a haven for those seeking comfort and serenity.
 The museum chronicles the terrorist attack and aims to teach others about the impact and senselessness of violence.